The 15 Best Black Mirror Episodes, Including Season 6

 5. "USS Callister" (Season 4, Episode 1)

-If I had to pick a pure favorite episode of Black Mirror, it might be this one.
-I never want to exit this fucking game.
-It's no surprise that "USS Callister" won four Emmy Awards and had a chance of getting a spin-off, with Jesse Plemons giving perhaps his best performance to date as Captain Robert Daly.
+It's no surprise that "USS Callister" won four Emmy Awards, one had the chance of getting a spin-off, and is confirmed to be receiving a sequel in Black Mirror Season 7.
+Jesse Plemons giving perhaps his best performance to date as Captain Robert Daly.
 Cristin Milioti's Nanette Cole ends up the true hero of the episode, which includes a massive twist early in the story and then adds layer upon layer of horror.
 At first, Daly seems like the underdog hero, this nice guy who is bullied at work.
 But, this not-so-nice guy strikes back against every slight, real or imagined, in ways that go beyond just "toxic masculinity" tropes to true sadistic cruelty.

-It expertly mixes genres, from the obvious Star Trek sci-fi homage to straight-up horror at the torture Daly casually inflicts on his co-workers in a simulated reality.
-There's a lot of depth to this story, but it's even more entertaining than thought-provoking.
-As much as I love it, I would argue that there are a few episodes that strike a more emotional chord, or delve even deeper into the human psyche.
+It expertly mixes genres, from the obvious Star Trek homage to straight-up horror at the torture Daly casually inflicts on his co-workers in a simulated reality.
+There's a lot of depth to this story but it's even more entertaining than thought-provoking.
+As much as I love it, I would argue that there are a few episodes that strike a more emotional chord or delve even deeper into the human psyche.

 4. "San Junipero" (Season 3, Episode 4)

 "San Junipero" has been showered in praise, which can sometimes result in backlash.
 As a species, we crave balance, which can often lead to pushing down something that has been raised high.
-But this episode deserves all of its praise – for the masterful storytelling, the visuals, the performances, and the shocking twist.
-Black Mirror once again drops us into a world we don't recognize and refuses to hold our hands or explain.
-We have to watch to piece things together, though it seems to take place in the '80s, but then another week, the same location is in the '00s.
+Yet, this episode deserves all of its praise – for the masterful storytelling, visuals, performances, and the shocking mid-story reveal.
+It initially seems to take place in the '80s but then in another week, the same location is in the '00s.
 Where the heck are we?

-The nostalgia-heavy "eras" are just backdrops for one of the most touching, but also bizarre, romances on a Netflix show that turns out to be between two dying women finding each other in a simulated reality.
+The nostalgia-heavy "eras" are just backdrops for one of the most touching bizarre romances on a Netflix show, which is between two dying women finding each other in a VR simulation.
 The backstories of Yorkie (Mackenzie Davis) and Kelly (Gugu Mbatha-Raw) are heartbreaking, and the ending is bittersweet in its beauty.
 Will Kelly choose to spend eternity in San Junipero with Yorkie or pass over to follow her late husband and daughter?
 This is a feel-good story about people dying and living forever in the '80s, which could easily sound like hell.
 Instead, the episode makes heaven a place on Earth.

 3. "White Bear" (Season 2, Episode 2)